Welcome to the Textile Conservation Centre's (TCC) website which:

 - Gives information on the TCC's legacy - key achievements from 1975 to 1999 and enables you to contact former TCC staff

-The TCC was founded by Karen Finch OBE in 1975 at Hampton Court Palace.
-In 1999 it became part of the University of Southampton and moved to Winchester.
-It was closed by the University in October 2009.
-In 2010, Glasgow University and the TCC Foundation created a new Centre for Textile Conservation and Technical Art History which continues and extends the work of the former TCC and benefits from the TCC's assets such as equipment, library and intellectual property.
+The TCC, founded by Karen Finch OBE in 1975 at Hampton Court Palace, became part of the University of Southampton in 1999 but afer great success, it was closed by the University in October 2009.
+In 2010, Glasgow University and the TC Foundation created the Centre for Textile Conservation at the University of Glasgow.
+The Centre for Textile Conservation is thriving in Scotland - you can read more about it by following this link.

 Some of our highlights